carlosedp/zio-channel/Readme.md

-# Ziochannel, Go-like channels for your ZIO application
+# Zio-channel, Go-like channels for your ZIO application

-The concept behind this lib is to have a Golang / Erlang / Stackless Python like channels for your ZIO Scala application.

-The development has been influenced in the implementations for previous languages and a [recent post](https://softwaremill.com/go-like-channels-using-project-loom-and-scala/) from Adam Warsky from SoftwareMill implementing this using Project Loom.
+Channel is a construct that provides a meeting point for two fibers to communicate.
+It requires both the sender and receiver to "meet" to exchange messages, blocking one until the other is available.
+Channels also can be constructed as buffered to provide some capacity allowing the fibers to continue until it gets full.

+The concept comes from [Golang](https://go.dev/tour/concurrency/2) Channels, Erlang [message passing](https://www.erlang.org/blog/message-passing/) and also [Stackless Python](https://stackless.readthedocs.io/en/2.7-slp/library/stackless/channels.html) but now in a functional paradigm as a ZIO library for Scala applications.

+The idea to create this came when I read Adam Warsky's [post](https://softwaremill.com/go-like-channels-using-project-loom-and-scala/) implementing this using Project Loom on Scala Ox lib.

 Channels can be unbuffered, with only one position or buffered with N positions.
 Fibers sending or receiving to this channel block if it's an unbuffered channel or once the buffered channel becomes full.